Dried Orange Wreath With Natural Decorations

 Editor’s Tip: Transform Your Home with Timeless Elegance – Natural Christmas Decor

-- Drying Process: Be sure to read about how to dry orange slices and how dried oranges are an eco-friendly way to decorate our homes for the holiday season.
+• Drying Process: Be sure to read about how to dry orange slices and how dried oranges are an eco-friendly way to decorate our home or front door.

 Editor’s Tip: Make orange ornaments to hang on the Christmas tree.
 Add twine, jute, or ribbon through the small holes in the center.
-A great way to add more natural elements is to add small pine cones, star anise, and a small piece from evergreen branches.
+This is a perfect way to add small pine cones, anise stars, and evergreen branches.

-Incorporating dried oranges and citrus slices into this wreath not only enhances the natural elements for the cooler weather and holiday season.
-It also brings together elegant yet rustic elements, a combination that is one of my favorite ways to add decorations to our home decor during the holiday season
+Incorporating dried oranges and 1/4 inch thick slices of orange into the entire wreath adds a bit of nature for the cooler weather and holiday decor.
+It brings together elegant rustic elements, a combination that is one of my favorite ways to add natural Christmas decor to our home.

 Other Wreath Base Options:

 Set the hot glue gun on a low setting when using a foam wreath form.
-If the hot glue is too hot, it will break down the Styrofoam.
+The glue will break down the Styrofoam.

 I especially like the texture a grapevine round adds to this DIY Christmas wreath.

-Step 1: Painting The Walnuts Adds Sparkle To The Orange Wreath
+Step 1: Painting the Walnuts Adds Sparkle to the Entire Wreath

 Start gilding walnuts using champagne craft paint.
 It’s best to make this orange slice wreath on a flat surface.